use-strict/file-system-access/README.md

 ### Install via NPM

-Works in Node.JS v14.8+ or in the browser, with a module bundler such as Webpack
+Works in Node.JS v14.8+ or in the browser, with a module bundler such as Webpack.

 ```
 npm i native-file-system-adapter